What should I do if I can’t pay my rent?

 If you are struggling to pay rent, it is vital that you contact us immediately and ask to speak to your Income Management Officer.
 Call us on 01302 862862 and select option 2 or drop into your local St. Leger Homes area office.

 You will be asked to explain your situation.
 If you can't pay all your rent we will aim to agree a manageable payment arrangement and advise on the benefits you may be entitled to, including Universal Credit, Housing Benefit and Council Tax Support.

 Do not ignore the problem.
 If you continue not to pay you could be at risk of losing your home.

 How do I claim help with my rent and Council Tax?

-If you are single, have no children and seeking work you may be entitled to Universal Credit which also includes Housing Costs (help with rent).
+If you are working age you may be entitled to Universal Credit which also includes Housing Costs (help with rent).

 You will need to make a separate claim for Council Tax Support which can be done on the Doncaster Council's website.

-If the above does not apply and you are on a low income, you may be entitled to Housing Benefit and Council Tax Support.
-You can claim both online at the Doncaster Council's website.
+If you are of pension age and on a low income, you may be entitled to Pension Credit, Housing Benefit and Council Tax Support.
+You can claim Pension Credit by calling 0800 99 1234.
+Housing Benefit and Council Tax Support can be claimed online at the Doncaster Council's website.
 Alternatively you can collect a claim form and hand it in at any St. Leger Homes' area office.

 Do not delay in claiming benefits as it could reduce the amount you receive.